thiscouldbebetter/PlanetaryDefenseFighterGame/Documentation/Development_Guide/Development_Guide.md

 		}
 	)

-Now when you destroy the raider after it's picked up the habitat, the habitat will just float there eerily instead of falling.
+Now when you destroy the enemy after it's picked up the habitat, the habitat will just float there eerily instead of falling.
 This may not seem like progress, but it is, because now at least the habitat's not falling for the wrong reasons.

 11.3.
 Now let's make the habitat fall for the right reasons.
 To do that, we'll add more constraints on it.
 One constraint will make it subject to gravity, and another will keep it from passing through the planet surface like a ghost.